KennethJAllen/ygo-small-world/README.md

    - `uv run sw path/to/deck.ydk`
    - Example: `uv run sw data/sample_deck.ydk`
 - Saves bridges csv, and adjacency matrix, squared adjacency matrix, and graph images to output path (defaults to `./output`)
+- The default output directory is relative to your current working directory.
+Use `--output PATH` to choose another location.
+- Only the `#main` section of a YDK file is analyzed; extra-deck and side-deck entries are ignored.
+Ordinary decks are filtered to supported monsters.
+- Installed wheels include the CLI and a card database, so `sw` also works outside the source checkout.

 ### Jupyter Notebook

 - To use a jupyter notebook, follow the pattern in `examples/demo.ipynb`.
-- Run `fetch_card_data.py` to update the card data to the latest version if needed.
+- Run `uv run update` to update the card data to the latest version if needed.
 - Alter path to `.ydk` file or update required target ids as desired.
    - Note: This is the easiest way to add required targets for bridges

+Required target IDs must all identify supported main-deck monsters.
+Target YDK files should contain only intended monster targets in their `#main` section.
+Unknown or unsupported targets raise an error; valid targets with no common bridge return an empty result.
+An empty target list means no constraints.

 ## 📊 Dataset